JaimeGlez22/Image_Enhacement_Resnet/docs/README.md

-You can access the thesis document [here](https://oa.upm.es/83767/).
+You can access official publication repository [here](https://oa.upm.es/83767/) from the Universidad Politécnica de Madrid.